foursquare/fongo/README.md

 finds, updates, inserts, removes and other methods.
 The primary use is for lightweight unit testing where you don't want to spin up a mongo process.

+The original hope was that this would be significantly faster than using a real mongo server, however, it's still not clear if that's the case.
+Another goal was to make it easier to parallelize tests, but that could also be achieved by fixing each thread to a uniquely named database.

 ## Usage

+1. Clone this repo and build the jar:

+    mvn package

+1. Copy jar to classpath

+1. Use in place of regular `com.mongodb.Mongo` instance:

     import com.foursquare.fongo.Fongo;
     import com.mongodb.BasicDBObject;